 Without traffic, it doesn’t matter what kind of monetisation links you may have.
 So, it’s content driving traffic and then monetisation.
 Do this for the first 3 months at least without worrying about monetisation and after that, you can apply for affiliate programs such as Amazon Associate.
 If you apply too early, you may end up losing your Amazon Associate account if you can’t chalk up qualified sales within the first 180 days.

 Follow these 7 steps to help your blog make money for you.
 You won’t be crushing it right at the beginning but you will definitely see results.
 Want more of these practical tutorials that can help you build a successful online business?
-If so, check out my recommendation of the best affiliate marketing training resource and stay tuned for my next blog.
+If so, check out my No. 1 Recommendation of the Best Affiliate Marketing Training Resource.